networknt/openapi-bundler/README.md

   --outputDir, -od : The output directory of the bundled and validated file.
 Default: same as input directory specified in <dir>
   --outputFormat, -o : TThe output format for the bundled file: YAML | JSON | both.
 Default: YAML

-  -debug : to view debug putput
+  -debug : to view debug output

 # General usage:
   Bundle: